 Free Printable: Panda Numbers (part of my subscriber freebie pack, so just sign up for my email to get the link and password … or check the bottom of your latest newsletter if you’re already a subscriber)

-This activity uses a piece of felt for a table mat (I used the Montessori Services felt table mat) and bead bars from the decanomial box in a Multicraft tray and a Bambu condiment cup (what I used here) or Montessori Services basket.
+This activity uses a piece of felt for a table mat (I used the Montessori Services felt table mat) and bead bars from the decanomial box in a Multicraft tray and a condiment cup (what I used here) or Montessori Services basket.
 (My bead bars, which I love, are from Alison’s Montessori.
 You can get bead bars on Amazon, although I haven’t personally used materials from those companies.)
 I also added 20 Safari Ltd. Good Luck Mini Pandas.
-A great place to get them for a reasonable price is Alison’s Montessori.
+Update: Most places are out of stock of the Good Luck Mini Pandas now, but you could use bead bars for 1-9 or 1-10 and Safari Ltd. Pandas TOOB (depending on how many pandas are in your TOOB or if you have a tenth panda from another TOOB).

 For the activity, you could start with a column of 10 bears and then spin the spinner to find the units.
 Zoey loves the Safari Ltd. Good Luck Minis, and she enjoyed lining them up and counting them before adding the bead bars.
 In my Montessori-inspired bear activities, I had another way to do the activity if you don’t use the spinner.